|Canadian Warplanes 1: The Biplane Era Fighters, Bombers and Patrol Aircraft

 Sopwith fighters flown by Canadian pilots are listed on a separate page on this web site.

-Supermarine Stranraers flown by the RCAF are listed on a separate page on this web site.
+S.P.A.D.
+S.VII Scout fighters flown by Canadian pilots are listed on a separate page on this web site.

 Vickers Gun Bus flown by Canadians in the RFC during the Great War, ca 1918.
 None are preserved in Canada.
 (Library and Archives Canada Photo, MIKAN No. 3391051)